-Since we were kids we've been told by dentists, parents, and toothferreis that we should floss our teeth.
+Since we were kids we’ve been told by dentists like this Dentist in Naples, parents, and toothferreis that we should floss our teeth.
 And we never questioned why because it made sense — the tiny, durable piece of string would get into tight crevices and remove food bits that might otherwise lead to cavities.
-Then, some years ago, reports via the interwebs — where else? — surfaced that flossing's benefits weren't backed by science.
-Turns out, that's true.
-From the Chicago Tribune
+Then, some years ago, reports via the interwebs — where else? — surfaced that flossing’s benefits weren’t backed by science.
+Turns out, that’s true.
+From the Chicago Tribune:

 The AP is right: The evidence for the efficacy of floss is not great.
 Floss is a 19th-century invention.
 Flossing recommendations are based on assumptions: that it removes plaque from between teeth and gums and that, since plaque leads to tooth decay and gum disease, flossing should improve or prevent these conditions.
 But this is largely anecdotal and does not rise to the standard we have for medical treatments in the 21st century.

 In fact, the U.S. government dropped flossing from its list of recommendations for dental health because of this dearth of scientific evidence.
 (However, they’ll still tap into your phones, because freedom!)
 Still, most dentists still suggest flossing,and not because they have stock in Colgate.
 Take Matthew Messina’s quote to Health.com.
 Messina serves as a consumer advisor for the American Dental Asociation: